SM Mall of Asia Arena: Architecture and design

 The structure hosting the events space was designed in a form of an eye which was supported by a slanted podium plinth.

+The venue uses NBA-specification shot clocks, with Daktronics BB-2160 and BB-2161 shot clocks (used by the NBA along with models from OES until the 2016–17 NBA season due to the NBA using Tissot ones) that count tenths in the final five seconds, though recently it has been stretched to the final nine seconds.

+On May 14, 2025, nearly thirteen years after the arena's opening, the centerhung jumbotron was upgraded.
+Dubbed "The Cube" and manufactured by Daktronics, the new jumbotron is 176 sqm in size with a main display resolution of 1344x672 pixels.
+It was unveiled ahead of the finals of the UAAP Season 87 volleyball tournaments that day as well as the 2025 FIVB Men's Volleyball World Championship.

 Facilities

 The indoor arena hosts the Premiere Suites which is reportedly the first luxury box in Southeast Asia.
 The luxury box has a total of 41 suites.
 A private restaurant, the Premiere Café + Lounge, serves patrons of the luxury box.

 Notable events

 Entertainment events

-Lady Gaga held the first concerts at the arena, selling out her two-night Born This Way Ball tour on May 21–22, 2012.
-Regine Velasquez was the first Filipino artist to stage a solo concert; she is also the only Filipino artist to stage a two-night, sold-out solo concert at the arena and has performed more times than any other artist.
-Several other international artists have performed at the arena.
-In 2015, Darren Espanto became the youngest artist to hold a solo show at the arena at age 14.
-During its time, Madonna's Rebel Heart Tour concerts on February 24–25, 2016 were the most expensive concerts in the Philippines with ticket costs ranging from ₱3,150 to ₱57,750 per person.
-One Ok Rock was the first Japanese artist to headline a show in the arena, while EXO was the first Korean artist to stage a two-day sold-out concert series in the arena, followed by other K-pop groups such as Big Bang, Blackpink, 2NE1, Winner, iKON, AKMU, Treasure.
+The arena has hosted various entertainment events since its opening in 2012, from music concerts of local and international artists, beauty pageant ceremonies, to different functions for the country's biggest entertainment companies.

 On February 22, 2015, ABS-CBN's ASAP celebrated their 20th Anniversary celebration at the arena.
-Months later, on July 26, 2015, GMA Network celebrated its 65th Anniversary through a fans' day entitled "Thank You, Kapuso!" held at the arena.
+Months later, on July 26, 2015, GMA Network celebrated its 65th anniversary through a fans' day entitled "Thank You, Kapuso!" at the arena.
+Since 2016, the arena has also hosted Disney on Ice productions every December, except on years that were restricted due to the COVID-19 pandemic in the Philippines.